'Leaving The Witness': The End Of The World As She Knew It, Upon Losing Her Religion

 But it was Jonathan who made her directly confront her beliefs.
 The deep conversations continued.
 And on a trip back to North America, she finally met Jonathan, and they became physically intimate.
 She says there was something that "propelled" her to this "point of no return."

 "It's funny — I didn't go see Jonathan with the intent of ending my marriage," Scorah says.
 "However, it's a very strange thing: When you're in a religion and your whole worldview is this apocalyptic worldview, the only ending you know is apocalypse. ...
 And my religion is not one that you can just slink out of, especially given the position I was in.
 I was a pioneer missionary; I was married to an elder; I was in this foreign land, there for preaching.
 If I just tried to walk away, it doesn't work like that.
-People aren't going to be, like, 'Oh, what happened to Amber?'"
+People aren't going to be, like, 'Oh, what happened to Amber?' "

 Declared an apostate, Scorah was shunned by her husband, friends, family and the majority of her community.
 It didn't work out with Jonathan either.